Ottawa business design: Professionalism for government and tech

 Realistic Scenarios

-Small Business Website: A local bakery’s site might focus on visual storytelling, temptingcustomers through images of pastries along with a “Book a Catering Order” button.
+Small Business Website: A local bakery’s site might focus on Visual Storytelling, temptingcustomers through images of pastries along with a “Book a Catering Order” button.

 High-End Brand: A tech firm’s website should articulate expertise through detailed case studies, whitepapers, and a sophisticated design reflecting their brand ethos.